QuiltMC/developer-wiki/wiki/blocks/first-block.md

 ---

-To use this model for the block item too, declare the Block model as a parent in the item model which is located at `assets/simple_block_mod/models/item/example_block.json`:
+Our block item needs a model too, but instead of simply using a texture as we did in the [item tutorial](../items/first-item), we'll declare the block model as a parent in the item model.
+This will render the block item identically to how the block would look in-game.

+`assets/simple_block_mod/models/item/example_block.json`

 ```json
 {